The interval posets of permutations seen from the decomposition tree perspective: Computing the poset from the decomposition tree

-Given a decomposition tree $T$, we define its \emph{skeleton} $sk(T)$ as the plane tree with the same set of nodes and the same genealogy, but where internal nodes have different labels.
-An internal node of $sk(T)$ is labeled \emph{prime} (resp. \emph{linear}) when its label in $T$ is a simple permutation (resp. $\oplus$ or $\ominus$).
+Given a decomposition tree $T$, we define its \emph{skeleton} $sk(T)$ as a copy of $T$ in which each internal node has been relabeled as \emph{prime} (resp. \emph{linear}), if that node in $T$ is labeled by a simple permutation (resp. $\oplus$ or $\ominus$).